Faculty Resources – Before Classes Start

 Payroll & Benefits

 All OTC employees must have payroll directly deposited into a personal checking or savings account.
-Contact Human Resources to initiate the direct deposit option.
-Your first pay will not be issued until all the necessary paperwork has been completed through the Human Resources Offices.
+Payment will not be issued until all the necessary paperwork has been completed through the Human Resources Offices.
 If you are not sure if your paperwork is complete, contact Human Resources at 417.447.2632.
-All pay dates are posted on OTC website on the Finance Department page.
+All pay dates are posted on OTC website on the Payroll Department webpage.

-Each semester, final pay will be withheld until final grades have been received by the appropriate division office.
+Each semester, final pay will be withheld until final grades have been reported.

-Classroom keys are available to faculty for the building(s) in which they teach.
+Classroom keys are available to faculty for the rooms(s) in which they teach.
 You may request a key by contacting your department chair, program director or through your division office.

 Instructors must keep classrooms and labs locked when not in use.

-OTC requires faculty to turn in classroom keys to the Human Resources office if they no longer teach in the building for which it issued a key or if they leave employment with the college.
+OTC requires faculty to turn in classroom keys to the Human Resources office if they no longer teach in the room for which it was issued or if they leave employment with the college.

-Because the college cares about the quality of student learning as well as continuous improvement of instruction, each employee will be evaluated annually.
-During the process, employees will receive feedback from their supervisors to obtain input on job performance and previous goal completion as well as development of future goals related to their position.
+Because the college cares about the quality of student learning as well as continuous improvement of instruction, each employee will be evaluated on a regular basis.
 Information regarding the procedures related to performance evaluations and deadlines will be provided by the Human Resource office.

 Your dean will coordinate all requests for classroom supplies and equipment.
 Individuals must obtain a purchase order before they make any purchases.
 Consumables, such as pencils and paper, will be available in the division office.